alttch/smartobject/doc/factory.rst

 object list.

-If you limit factory object size list with constructor param *maxsize*, it will start working act as LRU cache: when the new object is created or appended, the factory will delete the least recently accessed objects to make sure the list size is below or equal to maximum.
+If you limit factory object size list with constructor param *maxsize*, it will start working as LRU cache: when the new object is created or appended, the factory will delete the least recently accessed objects to make sure the list size is below or equal to maximum.